Red-Goose/iconmagick/README.md

 make circleci
 ```

 The builds use custom docker images which contain the appropriate Node.js runtime, as well as the ImageMagick binaries.
 These custom images are stored in the `.circleci/images` folder.
-You can use the `.circleci/images/makefile` makefile to build them, but permissions to push to the `dwmkerr` Docker Hub account are required to publish these images.
+You can use the `.circleci/images/makefile` makefile to build them, but permissions to push to the `Red-Goose` Docker Hub account are required to publish these images.
 In general, these should not need to be modified.

 ### Debugging